How Do You Know If Your Body Has An RFID Chip?

 Microchip FAQs

 Microchips are primarily used for the identification and tracking of pets and are not used to track humans.
 With that being said, If you believe that a microchip has been implanted in your body you should consult with a medical professional.
-They will be able may be able to scan your body using specialized medical equipment such as an x-ray machine.
+They will be able may be able to scan your body using specialized medical equipment such as an X-ray machine.

 RFID chips are used for tracking inventory in retail stores, identifying and tracking livestock, and monitoring the location of vehicles and assets.
 They can also be used for access control, such as unlocking doors with a wave of a keycard, and for making electronic payments.